dbwebb-se/umbridge/docs/README.md

 Umbridge
 ================================

 Automatic grading system that utilizes the [canvas api](https://canvas.instructure.com/doc/api/).
-It is primarily build for the [dbwebb-cli](https://github.com/dbwebb-se/dbwebb-cli) and its courses.
+It is primarily built for the [dbwebb-cli](https://github.com/dbwebb-se/dbwebb-cli) and its courses.